Academic Quality Assurance | Study Abroad – UK

 Apply for a UK Scholarship with Expert Guidance – Contact Us Today

-Success at university is not only about earning good grades.
+Success at university involves more than simply achieving good grades.
 It is also about demonstrating honesty, responsibility, and ethical academic behavior.
 Understanding the academic integrity and plagiarism rules at Exeter University helps students protect their academic reputation and avoid serious penalties.

-Whether you are writing essays, completing projects, or sitting examinations, knowing Exeter's expectations can help you confidently meet academic standards and succeed throughout your studies.
+Whether you are writing essays, completing projects, or taking examinations, understanding Exeter's academic expectations can help you meet required standards, avoid common mistakes, and succeed throughout your studies.

-At Exeter, students are expected to produce original work, acknowledge sources correctly, and follow academic regulations throughout their studies.
+Academic integrity is a fundamental part of higher education and is based on honesty, responsibility, and trust.
+At Exeter, students are expected to submit original work, properly acknowledge their sources, and follow academic rules and regulations throughout their studies.

 Academic integrity supports: